canonical-ols/snapstore-snap-docs/en/airgap.md

 ## Limitations

-Air-gapped mode provides only a subset of the core functionality of the regular Snap Store Proxy or the official Snap Store.
+Offline mode provides only a subset of the core functionality of the online Snap Store Proxy or the SaaS Snap Store.
 Some of the missing features are:

 * Searching for snaps

-* Device registration
+* Generic Device registration.
+Serial Vault can be used to register custom model devices.